jflorian/doubledog-apache/README.md

 ##### `manage_firewall`
 If `true`, open the HTTPS port on the firewall.
 Otherwise the firewall is left unaffected.
 Defaults to `true`.

+#### apache::mod\_status class

+This class manages the Apache status module which provides reports of server activity.
+By default access will only be allowed on the local loopback interface.

+##### `location`
+This parameter controls the location used to access the apache status page.
+The default value will be set to `'/server-status'`.

+##### `allow_from`
+An array of IPs or IP ranges in CIDR format which defines the hosts allowed to access the server status page.
+The default value will be set to `['127.0.0.1', '::1']`.

 #### apache::mod\_wsgi class